Foraging for Native Berries

 Lillipilli or Lilly Pilly is a bright magenta fruit.
 I adore this fruit.
 I can’t help but feel very happy when I see these come into season.
 The fruit is sour and not sweet, and the seeds taste like cloves.
 Hence why some people prefer to make jam or cook it before consuming.
 You can eat the fruit and seed fresh or cooked.
 Seeds are bright green inside when fresh and at their highest potency.
 I like to keep the seeds as medicine or to grow later.

-There are many varieties of Lilly Pilly trees (Syzygium) people often plant the short Lilly Pilly as a hedge tree for privacy.
-Wild Lilly pilly trees can grow very large, and when fruiting can host loud parties for the native birds.
+There are many varieties of Lilly Pilly trees (Syzygium), people often plant the dwarf variety as a hedge tree for privacy.
+Wild Lilly Pilly trees can grow 6 Metres + tall, and when fruiting can host big and loud parties for native birds.

-A study on the Magenta Lilly Pilly (Syzygium paniculatum) found its fruit to be rich in phytochemicals, antioxidant and neuroprotective properties as well as antimicrobial activity against Staphylococcus aureus.
-Magenta lilly pilly fruits are a high-yielding source of anthocyanins and phenols.
+From the Journal “Food and Function” (Pachulicz et al., 2022) Magenta Lilly Pilly (Syzygium paniculatum) is said to be rich in phytochemicals, antioxidant and neuroprotective properties as well as antimicrobial activity against Staphylococcus aureus.
+They are a high-yielding source of anthocyanins and phenols.

 Riberry (Syzygium luehmannii)

-Riberry is another type of lillipilli.
-This one is a very short tree hedge or shrub.
-This is one my children have the most fun with harvesting, due to the height of the tree, the abundance of fruit and the attractive striking pink colour.
+Riberry is another type of Lillipilli.
+The height of growth also dependent on the variety.
+This is one my children have the most fun with harvesting, because of how easy it is to harvest and the striking pink colour.
 My kids will use both their hands to pick a bunch of Riberries in one go, often spilling a few onto the ground.

 Riberries have much more flavour than the magenta Lilly Pilly.
-The flavour of its flesh is like cardamon spice and the seeds are also like bitter cloves.
+Its flesh has notes of cardamon spice and the seeds taste like bitter cloves.
+Which is also great medicine.

 Lillipilli and Riberry Jam